BarryBouwer/VulneraWise/content/en/_index.md

 hero_section:
   enable: true
   slides:
-    - title: <span>Cut through the noise</span> with vulnerability prioritization for free
+    - title: <span>Cut through the noise</span> with vulnerability prioritization
-      details: Manage threats with real-time, actionable insights tailored to your current security posture’s most pressing vulnerabilities.
+      details: VulneraWise helps you prioritize what actually matters, fast.
       button:
         label: Schedule Demo
         url: about-us/#form
-    - title: Clear threat intelligence with <span>relevant actionable insights</span>
+    - title: Translate raw vulnerability data into <span>actionable insights</span>.
-      details: Smart vulnerability management based on transparent analysis enables teams to act upon insights quickly.
+      details: Understand affected components, safe versions, and exploit maturity at a glance.
       button:
         label: Schedule Demo
         url: about-us/#form
     - title: Integrated <span>seamlessly</span> into your workflow — <span>without lock-in</span>
-      details: Forget dashboard overload.
-VulneraWise integrates seamlessly with tools you already use—Slack, PowerBI, Grafana, and more—delivering valuable insights directly into your workflow.
-No lock-in, just value in your current security stack.
+      details: No extra dashboards to manage.
+No platform lock-in.
+Just clean, prioritized intelligence delivered where and how your team already works.
       button:
         label: Schedule Demo
         url: about-us/#form

   mission:
     title: Next-gen exploit intelligence<span class='text-style'>.</span>
-    details: VulneraWise offers a free vulnerability management solution that’s both flexible and precise, customizable yet simple.
-It empowers you with actionable intelligence to secure your systems within your existing tools.
+    details: Focus on what matters most: vulnerabilities that are actively exploited, in systems that are actually at risk.
+Our transparent decision model turns raw CVE data into clear, prioritized guidance—ready to plug into your existing tools.
+Start for free.
+Scale when you’re ready.

 ########### News Section ###########
 news_section: